-Potential energy of hydrogen-like systems, the wave equation in spherical polar coordinates, separation of variables, the R, Theta and Phi equations and their solutions, Laguerre and associated Laguerre polynomials, wave functions and energies of hydrogen-like atoms, orbitals, radial functions and radial distribution functions and their plots, angular functions (spherical harmonics) and their plots.
-The postulate of spin by Uhlenbeck and Goudsmith, Dirac's relativistic equation for hydrogen atom and discovery of spin (qualitative treatment), spin orbitals, construction of spin orbitals from orbitals and spin functions.
+Potential energy of hydrogen-like systems, thewave equation in spherical polar coordinates, separation of variables, the R, Theta and Phi equations and their solutions, Laguerre and associated Laguerre polynomials, wave functions and energies of hydrogen-like atoms, orbitals, radial functions and radial distribution functions and their plots, angular functions (spherical harmonics) and their plots.
+The postulate of spin by Uhlenbeck and Goudsmith, Dirac's relativistic equation for hydrogen atom and discovery of spin (qualitative treatment), spin orbitals, construction of spin orbitals from orbitals and spinfunctions.

-Unit 5: Foundations of Group Theory & Molecular Symmetry (9hrs)
+Unit 5: Approximation Methods in Quantum Mechanics (9hrs)